 Loading themselves and everything on the Isolde, Lothar stayed behind so he could be the last man of Artemis 1 to still be on the Moon, making the last footprints.
 Radioing Earth after he settled in to Artemis 2’s LEM, he reported in for the last time: “Peenemünde, Senta.
 We look good here.
 Everybody and everything is snug and sound in the Isolde.
 This is Artemis 1 signing off.”

 Stealing some last glances at the lunar surface, their hands pressed against the LEM’s windows, the crew of the Senta were soon mated with Artemis 2’s command-and-service module, the Tristan.
-Together with the Tristan’s two cosmonauts, the group of ten spent the next several days on the journey back to Earth, the mother planet looming larger than any of the Senta’s crew had seen for months, until at last, all ten huddled in the Tristan, they returned home on wings of fire, landing atop a dune in the Namibian Desert on a clear calm night, beholding thousands of stars as the six cosmonauts of the Senta stepped out onto the sandy slopes, drinking in the fresh air of Earth as they beheld what looked like thousands of stars.
+Together with the Tristan’s two cosmonauts, the group of ten spent the next several days on the journey back to Earth, the mother planet looming larger than any of the Senta’s crew had seen for months, until at last, all ten huddled in the Tristan, they returned home on wings of fire, landing atop a dune in the Namibian Desert on a clear calm night, beholding the sparkling sky as the six cosmonauts of the Senta stepped out onto the sandy slopes, drinking in the fresh air of Earth as they took in what looked like thousands of stars.

 Lothar beheld twinkling for the first time in what felt like forever, but most striking of all was the nearly full moon.
 Stretching out his arm, he covered and uncovered the whole world with his thumb, finding it hard to take in how he was actually up there.
 In that moment, he gazed longingly at Sentashaven, grateful to be back on Earth yet missing the dusty hills and sunny black skies of the Earth’s companion world.